forthy42/net2o/wiki/squid.md

 goods is a bad idea.
 To society, they are much more worth when they are non-rivalrous.

-So therefore I propose to turn free software development effort, which is a scarce resource, and creates knowledge (public infrastructure of the information age), into a tradeable currency, and thereby make this work valuable.
-Instead of financing startups, which are classical economy, the intial $quid offer goes into work for the public.
+So therefore I propose to turn the sponsorship of free software development effort, which is a scarce resource (both the sponsorship itself and the development), and creates knowledge (public infrastructure of the information age), into a tradeable currency, and thereby make this work valuable in a classical free market economy sense — just like your summer's harvest can be traded already in winter by means of a “future”.
+Instead of financing startups, which are classical economy, the initial $quid offer goes into work for the public.

-What's missing for a real fiat money: There's no way to actually remove coins out of the system to reduce the money supply.
-The authorities (and the market) that grant projects with funding can only create money, not take it out of the system.
-But a coin system works the same way: you can mint coins, and they are going to last.
+To take out coins that are no longer good use for circulation, I propose that they can be used as donation receipt to get a tax deduction.
+Ideally, the free market would then shift the tax deduction to countries with very high taxes and rich people who are very eager to get a tax deduction.

 _Ah, yes, and penguins eat squids, too._

 ### Share and enjoy!

-I want to point out that a service-oriented business model for free software works, but inevitably pushes the companies into a business model, where only the complaint department makes money.
-If you don't want to stick your head into a pig, because the depressive AI of the useless Sirius Cypernetics Corporation products you got, make sure that there is a business model for creating good, easy to use, and cheap to maintain software.
+_Note: I want to point out that a service-oriented business model for free software works, but inevitably pushes the companies into a business model, where only the complaint department makes money.
+If you don't want to stick your head into a pig due to the depressive AI of the useless Sirius Cypernetics Corporation products you got, make sure that there is a business model for creating good, easy to use, and cheap to maintain software._

 Incentives matter.
 Economy is all about game theory.